mduez/mduez.github.io/docs/Explorations/index.md

 [Thought experiment:  What would happen if nuclear fusion in a star were to magically stop?]({% link Explorations/Star-thought-experiment.md %})  (Intended audience:  first half for everyone, second half for upper undergraduates)

-[Qustion:  Do tachyons really travel faster than light?]({% link Explorations/Tachyons.md %}) (Intended audience:  upper undergraduate / graduate)
+[Question:  Do tachyons really travel faster than light?]({% link Explorations/Tachyons.md %}) (Intended audience:  upper undergraduate / graduate)